Easy to Difficult Bible Trivia Quiz

 Answer B: Palm Sunday.

-Palm Sunday is the entry of Jesus into Jerusalem during the week he was tried and crucified.
+Palm Sunday is the day Jesus entered Jerusalem during the week he was tried and crucified.

 The people believed that he had arrived with the intention of overthrowing Rome.